 - Cover in plastic wrap and chill in the fridge for 30 minutes.

 - Put the diced apples into a saucepan and cover with the sugar.
-Cook till the apples till they are soft.
+Add in the cinnamon.
+Cook till the apples are soft.
+Set aside to cool.

 - Roll out the dough into two 1/8″ circles.
 Make one bigger than the other.

-- Place the bigger one in the pie dish.
+- Place the bigger one in the pie tin.

 - Coat the bottom with some egg white and add in the apple filling.